-- Big Guy And Rusty The Boy Robot takes place in a world with complex robot AI and holographic recording devices, but there's retro-futuristic styling to the computers and microphones (pic◊; and another◊).
+- Big Guy and Rusty the Boy Robot takes place in a world with complex robot AI and holographic recording devices, but there's retro-futuristic styling to the computers and microphones (pic◊; and another◊).
 The cars tend towards "classic," and the military seems to be structured as it was before the Air Force split off from the Army.

 - Regular Show explicitly takes place in the modern day (in one episode time travel TO the 80s is involved), but things generally have an 80s-to-early-90s atmosphere.
 All video games are Atari 2600-level, VHS is the only video format, casette tapes are still in use alongside CDs, and computers are boxy with CRT monitors and multiple peripherals.
 Even the most modern cellphones are circa 2004.
 Going by the episode "The Real Thomas", the USSR may not have collapsed (dialogue only mentions "Russia", but "CCCP" appears in a number of background texts).
 In the episode "format wars II" the gang even goes in a battle with VCR, DVD, and other old videos formats, against the internet.

-- Large part of what you might call the Third World still uses technology from decades or even centuries ago as part of their infrastructure, because it is that hard to change, but that doesn't stop locals who can afford it to get imported tech, usually of the portable kind.
+- Large part of what you might call the Third World still uses technology from decades or even centuries ago as part of their infrastructure because it is that hard to change, but that doesn't stop locals who can afford it to get imported tech, usually of the portable kind.
 There's nothing strange, really, about a shepherd boy that looks like he stepped out of Biblical times playing his Gameboy while keeping an eye on the family's sheep.

 - Sometimes the tech that is used comes in because it makes more sense to skip a tech-generation or two.
 Cell phones are a good example as in many countries they've gone directly from no long-distance communication straight to cells/smartphones because it's easier to set up some towers to provide coverage around a village and link it by satellite to other systems than it is to string copper for landlines.